solid/specification/CONTRIBUTING.md

 issues](https://github.com/solid/specification/issues/) to find one that interests you.
 You can narrow down the search using `labels` as filters.
 See [Labels](https://github.com/github/docs/blob/main/contributing/how-to-use-labels.md) for more information.
-If you find an issue to work on, you are welcome to open a pull request (PR) with a fix.
+If you find an issue to work on, you are welcome to open a PR with a fix.

 ## Make changes